 On May 15, 2014, the FCC issued a Notice of Proposed Rulemaking (the Notice) regarding new open Internet rules in which the FCC proposes, among other things, to retain the definitions and scope of the 2010 rules, enhance the disclosure rule, and require broadband providers to comply with an enforceable legal standard of commercially reasonable practices.
 The Notice also seeks comment regarding whether certain practices, such as paid prioritization of content, application and service providers, should be prohibited.
-The reimposition of network neutrality restrictions could adversely affect the potential development of advantageous relationships with Internet content providers.
+The reimposition of network neutrality restrictions could adversely affect the potential development of advantageous relationships with Internet content, application and service providers, including backbone connection arrangements.
 Rules or statutes increasing the regulation of Charter's Internet services could limit its ability to efficiently manage its cable systems and respond to operational and competitive challenges.
+In addition, if the FCC were to adopt new rules under this framework, the reclassification of broadband services under this framework could subject Charter's services to far more extensive and burdensome federal and state regulation.